mui/material-ui/docs/src/pages/guides/classname-generator/classname-generator.md

 ### Gatsby

-use ClassNameGenerator in `gatsby-ssr.js` at the root folder.
+Use ClassNameGenerator in `gatsby-ssr.js` at the root folder.

 ```diff
 +import { unstable_ClassNameGenerator as ClassNameGenerator } from "@mui/material/utils";